KaamilW/EWF-RPC-node/ewf_setup_module/README.md

 ## Limitations
 Please be aware of your current networking setup to ensure that it is ok to create connection between internet and your subnet

+### Validation
+You could validate whether your node is set up via running some JSON RPC requests agains your machine public IP on port 80.
+Example requests could be found here: https://openethereum.github.io/wiki/JSONRPC-eth-module

 ## TODOs
 - HTTPS